-Master's tuition for 2019-2020 will be charged at the rate of \$790 per credit hour.
+Master's tuition for 2020-2021 will be charged at the rate of \$815 per credit hour.
 (Students should anticipate an annual review of fees by the university and possible increases).
 Students are expected to pay tuition in full at the time of registration.
 Students receiving financial aid must familiarize themselves with the requirements of that office with regard to payments and may defer payment only if they have been officially notified of an award.
 Once a loan check is disbursed, students will be responsible for making all appropriate payments.

-Tuition\$790 per credit hourApplication Fee\$ 50 (non-refundable)Registration Fee\$ 30 per semesterLate Payment Penalty\$100 per semester

-Student Service Fee \$500 per semester (4 or more credits)

-\$250 per semester (under 4 credits)

-Textbooks \$ 80-200 per course (approximate cost)

-Degree Application Fee \$100

-Transcript Fee \$ 10 per transcript

-Student Health Insurance \$959 for August 1, 2019 thru December 31, 2019; \$1336 for

-January 1, 2020 thru July 31, 2020; \$2295 total amount charged for August 1, 2019 thru July 31, 2020 (fees subject to change)

-Practicum Fee \$750 (Online Counseling Students-ONE TIME FEE)

-Professional Liability Insurance \$ 10 per semester Fingerprinting/Background Checks Fee determined by agency

-CMHC Students Only:

-Counselor Preparation Comprehensive Exam \$ 75 per attempt for CMHC students only elect to take the CPCE

-Extra exam fees may apply depending on where students

-CMHC Practicum/Internship Liability Insurance \$40-105 per year (practicum & internship students only)

-ABA Students Only:

-ABA Practicum/Internship Liability Insurance \$18-35 per year (practicum students only)

-Behavior Development Solutions Modules \$575 (or 4 payments of \$150) per 48-month license
+Tuition \$815 per credit hour Application Fee \$ 50 (non-refundable) Registration Fee \$ 30 per semester Late Payment Fee \$100 per semester Student Services Fee \$500 per semester (4 or more credits) \$250 per semester (under 4 credits) Textbooks \$ 80-200 per course (approximate cost) Degree Application Fee \$100 Official Transcript Fee \$ 10 per transcript Student Health Insurance Fee \$2146 coverage May 1, 2020 thru April 30, 2021 (12-month coverage period) \$2687 coverage May 1, 2020 thru July 31, 2021 (Student Health Insurance Plan Details, Rates, and Waiver Deadlines are Published at nova.edu/studentinsurance.)
+Practicum Fee \$750 (Online Counseling Students-ONE TIME FEE) Professional Liability Insurance \$ 10 per semester Fingerprinting/Background Checks Fee determined by agency CMHC Students Only: Counselor Preparation Comprehensive Exam \$ 150 per attempt for CMHC students only CMHC Practicum/Internship Liability Insurance \$40-105 per year (practicum & internship students only) ABA Students Only: ABA Practicum/Internship Liability Insurance \$18-35 per year (practicum students only) Behavior Development Solutions Modules \$575 (or 4 payments of \$150) per 48-month license